Gates Industrial (NYSE:GTES) Issues FY 2022 Earnings Guidance

 Gates Industrial (NYSE:GTES – Get Rating) updated its FY 2022 earnings guidance on Friday.
-The company provided earnings per share (EPS) guidance of $1.15-$1.25 for the period, compared to the consensus estimate of $1.21.
+The company provided EPS guidance of $1.15-$1.25 for the period, compared to the consensus EPS estimate of $1.21.
 The company issued revenue guidance of $3.60 billion-$3.70 billion, compared to the consensus revenue estimate of $3.60 billion.
 Gates Industrial also updated its FY22 guidance to $1.15-1.25 EPS.

 Wall Street Analyst Weigh In

-A number of equities analysts have weighed in on the stock.
-KeyCorp cut their price target on shares of Gates Industrial from $18.00 to $15.00 and set an overweight rating on the stock in a research note on Tuesday, July 12th.
+A number of research analysts recently issued reports on the stock.
+Morgan Stanley decreased their price objective on shares of Gates Industrial from $15.00 to $13.00 and set an equal weight rating on the stock in a research note on Tuesday, May 31st.
+Citigroup decreased their target price on shares of Gates Industrial from $15.00 to $14.00 and set a buy rating on the stock in a research note on Monday.
+KeyCorp decreased their target price on shares of Gates Industrial from $18.00 to $15.00 and set an overweight rating on the stock in a research note on Tuesday, July 12th.
 Credit Suisse Group set a $13.00 target price on shares of Gates Industrial in a research note on Tuesday, July 19th.
-Morgan Stanley lowered their price target on shares of Gates Industrial from $15.00 to $13.00 and set an equal weight rating for the company in a report on Tuesday, May 31st.
-Citigroup lowered their price target on shares of Gates Industrial from $15.00 to $14.00 and set a buy rating for the company in a report on Monday.
-Finally, TheStreet lowered shares of Gates Industrial from a b- rating to a c rating in a report on Wednesday, May 4th.
-Five equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average target price of $15.13.
+Finally, Royal Bank of Canada lowered shares of Gates Industrial from an outperform rating to a sector perform rating and cut their price target for the stock from $17.00 to $14.00 in a report on Wednesday, June 1st.
+Five research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of Moderate Buy and an average price target of $15.13.

 About Gates Industrial